-- being unduly worried about being in school; - · crying themselves to sleep or has nightmares; - often feeling ill in the morning or using delaying tactics to come to school; - coming home with clothes torn or possessions damaged; - stopping eating.
+- being unduly worried about being in school; - crying themselves to sleep or has nightmares; - often feeling ill in the morning or using delaying tactics to come to school; - coming home with clothes torn or possessions damaged; - stopping eating.

-These signs and behaviours could indicate other problems but being the target of bullying behaviour should be considered as a possibility and should be investigated.
+These signs and behaviours could indicate other problems, but bullying should be considered as a possibility and should be investigated.